What is an arrhythmia?

 You can remove the monitor to shower or bathe.

-- Mobile cardiac monitoring.
-This is similar to both a Holter and event monitor.
-The ECG is monitored constantly
+Mobile cardiac monitoring.
+This is similar to Holter and event monitors.
+The ECG is checked constantly to spot

-regardless of whether you have symptoms.
-You can also start recordings yourself when
+whether you have symptoms.
+You can also start recordings yourself when you have symptoms.

-overlying your heart.
-It can record the heart rhythm for up to 2 years and it useful
+over your heart.
+It can record the heart rhythm for up to 3 years.
+It is useful in

 How is an arrhythmia treated?